Authors

 The Great American Bankruptcy Novel, Maybe

-posted by Jack Ayer
+posted by Buce

 I guess you would have to say there is one great American bankruptcy novel.
 That would be William Dean Howells, The Rise of Silas Lapham (1885).
 I’m hesitant because I find it unreadable: it’s too much high-minded Victorian social critic for me.
 Worse, perhaps, with Howells as with Dickens, I think he doesn’t understand the capitalist economy he is trying to criticize.
 Dickens saved himself with cyclonic energy and inventiveness.
 With Howells, a more telling comparison is Trollope—perhaps no more inventive or energetic a writer than Howells, but far better attuned to his subject matter.
 Howells’ Indian Summer (lately resuscitated in the New York Review of Books Classics (link)) is a gentle romantic comedy that shows his skills to better advantage.